h5p/h5p-wordpress-plugin/readme.txt

 Fixed actor for xAPI events.
 Upload is selected by default if there's no content.
 Other minor bug fixes and adjustments.

+= 1.5.4 =
+Added base class for content types.
+Added duration, scaled and details about content type to xAPI.
+Added html class when content is framed.
+Minor improvements for some UI strings to allow translation.
+Removed all utf-8 nbsp in the code.
+Fixed .off() wasn't working for the event dispatcher.
+Added text-align support to wysiwyg.
+Improved iframe communication, use parent instead of top.
+Minor improvements to fullscreen and embed.
+Added Spanish translations.
+Added French translations.
+Minor bugfixes and improvements to the editor.